verge2015/generate-random-avatar/README.md

 # generate-random-avatar
-A simple NodeJS App that can generate a random avatar and save it to output folder as SVG file.
+This application allows you to generates a random avatar and saves it to a output folder.
+The avatar is saved as SVG file using NodeJS.

 ## Packages
 ```bash